kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 Which of the following statements regarding the _triquetral bone_ is correct?

 	A. The degree of contact with the radioulnar articular disc is maximal in full adduction of the wrist joint
-	B. It lies just laterally to the lunate bone - F
+	B. It lies just laterally to the lunate bone
-	C. It forms part of the radiocarpal joint in the wrist - T
+	C. It forms part of the radiocarpal joint in the wrist
-	D. The hamate lies just anterolaterally to the triquetral - F
+	D. The hamate lies just anterolaterally to the triquetral
-	E. During forced hyperextension of the wrist joint, anterior dislocation of the triquetral can cause carpal tunnel syndrome - F
+	E. During forced hyperextension of the wrist joint, anterior dislocation of the triquetral can cause carpal tunnel syndrome

 #### Answer: C. It forms part of the radiocarpal joint in the wrist - *FALSE* = A. The degree of contact with the radioulnar articular disc is maximal in full adduction of the wrist joint - TRUE
 - Triquetral participates in ulnocarpal joint and articulates with triangular articular disc proximally